 Name: Preventing Unkind and Painful Procedures and Experiments on Respected Species (PUPPERS) Act

-This bill would prohibit the Secretary of Veterans Affairs
+The PUPPERS Act would prohibit the Secretary of Veterans Affairs (VA)

-(VA) from conducting medical research that causes significant pain or distress
+from conducting medical research that causes significant pain or distress to

 housing, feeding, maintaining, disposing of or experimenting on dogs as part of

 any study that would cause suffering to dogs, including experiments where